 Patient decision-making is a complicated journey.
 Sometimes you fail to make patients take desirable action because they were looking for something different.
 Sadly, it was hard to capture why a patient makes or breaks a healthcare decision after launching a healthcare campaign.
 Because of that, we collect 10 factors that impact patient decision-making, so you diagnose patients’ behavior more accurately and get well-prepared for your patient education plan.

 When we stepped into the patient education industry for the first time, we defined “healthcare decision-making” as “clinical decisions.”
 There would be a series of symptoms; if you earn a tick with each, you should go for some treatments.
 But it turned out to be quite a narrow definition.
 Because patient decision-making is also based on non-clinical factors, you could find a new creative space for education strategy as a healthcare communication manager.

 The factor impacts patients’ willingness to pay.
 For example, a patient who suffers from financial difficulty may choose medicine instead of a surgeon.

 Some diseases are more popular with a particular age group.
 That’s the reason why we observe different behaviors in decision-making.
-Gen Z, adolescents approach their health issues differently than the older generation.
+Gen Z and adolescents approach their health issues differently than the older generation.
 They consume various media, information types, etc.

 In the below video, F.Learning educates children about mental health.
 Since the target audience and the topic are very sensitive, we create child-friendly characters and put them in a cartoon story.
 Instead of using mental health jargon, we transfer it into daily situations such as school days to make children aware of their issues.